Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2017-09-24-Advanced-Clustering.md

 In a SNN graph, the weight of an edge is **the number of shared nearest neighbors**, that is, the number of shared neighbors between vertices given that the vertices are connected.

 ![](https://i.imgur.com/Vsmurrf.png)

+However, the limitations of SNN Clustering is that it does not cluster all points and the complexity of its algorithms is high.

 ### RObust Clustering using linKs (ROCK)